AI-Hypercomputer/maxdiffusion/README.md

 MaxDiffusion supports
 * Stable Diffusion 2 base (training and inference)
 * Stable Diffusion 2.1 (training and inference)
-* Stable Diffusion XL (inference).
+* Stable Diffusion XL (training and inference).

-WARNING: The training code is purely experimental and is under development.
+**WARNING: The training code is purely experimental and is under development.**

 # Table of Contents